MEDIA APPEARANCES AND NOTABLE MENTIONS

 Dr. Gavin McCormack and Dr. Alan Shiell's review, "In Search of Causality: A Systematic Review of the Relationship between the Built Environment and Physical Activity Among Adults," was recognized as the 14th most cited article in the 15 years of publishing by ISBNPA.

-How do we make health sustainable in our communities?
+How do we make health sustainable in our communities

 UToday, University of Calgary